rugk/emoji-mart-embed/README.md

 document.body.appendChild(picker);
 ```

+### Headless search

+As [with upstream](https://github.com/missive/emoji-mart#headless-search) you can use the emoji-index.
+Just use `window.emojiMart.emojiIndex` instead.

+### Get emoji data from Native

+Basically the same as [the upstream project](https://github.com/missive/emoji-mart#get-emoji-data-from-native), just use `window.emojiMart.getEmojiDataFromNative` instead.

+TODO: Needs testing!

 ### Storage

 It also exposes the storage of emoji-mart, [so you can use it in the same way as the original docs](https://github.com/missive/emoji-mart#storage):